“Le Réinventé” (The Reinvented)

 Working at first with film and experimenting in the dark room, she now uses digital manipulation to create beautiful and poetic dreamscapes.

-In 2001, Sinden became the first Black female photographer to be signed by Getty Images.
+In 2001, she became the first Black female photographer to be signed by Getty Images.

 In 2017, her book “Trains of Thought – Welcome Aboard” received an honorable mention in Elizabeth Avedon’s “2017 Best Photography Books.”
 In it, her fine art images accompany aphorisms written by her twin sister, Rhett Collier.